DigitalHealthCRC/.github/profile/README.md

 # Digital Health CRC (DHCRC)
-### Transforming healthcare for all Australians through data and digital technologies
+### Transforming healthcare for all Australians through data and digital technologies.

 ---